 GDPR and Data First Party: solutions for a world without cookies

-Cookies are endangered species.
-New regulations on the collection and use of personal data are making it difficult for marketers to understand and predict the behavior of their audience.
+Cookies are an endangered species.
+New regulations on the collection and use of personal data are making it increasingly difficult for marketers to understand and predict the behaviour of their audience.

-However, there are solutions for navigating this digital world without cookies.
+However, there are many solutions for navigating this new digital world without cookies.
 In this article, we present one of the most effective levers available to brands: first-party data.

 What are cookies and why are they so important in marketing?

 Cookies are information files stored in web browsers.
-In practical terms, they enable us to track a user’s online behavior and provide companies with information.
-They can then use it to personalise their customer experience or optimise online advertising.
+In practical terms, they enable us to track a user’s online behaviour and provide companies with a vast amount of information.
+They can then use this information to personalise their customer experience or optimise their online advertising.

 More specifically, there are 4 types of cookies:

-• Internal cookies: which are hosted on the site and do not share the information obtained with other platforms;
+• Internal cookies, which are hosted on the site and therefore do not share the information obtained with other external platforms;

-• Third-party cookies: (the most controversial) the latter send the data to the platforms of online shops (in particular advertising technology solutions);
+• Third-party cookies (the most controversial).
+The latter send the data to the external platforms of online shops (in particular advertising technology solutions);

 • Temporary cookies: only stored in the browser during the user’s session;

-Cookies are therefore a valuable source of information to analyse the behaviour of their potential customers and better understand needs.
-They help to improve the purchasing process by providing information at the right time.
-They can be used to optimise online marketing campaigns by segmenting the target audience.
+Cookies are therefore a valuable source of information for brands that want to analyse the behaviour of their potential customers and better understand consumer needs.
+They help to improve the purchasing process by providing relevant information at the right time.
+They can also be used to optimise online marketing campaigns by segmenting the target audience.

 Why are we heading for a world without cookies?

 Users are increasingly concerned about the protection of their personal data.
-They are aware that they are being tracked online (for retargeting purposes) and are demanding transparency when it comes to the collection and use of data.
+They are aware that they are being tracked online (particularly for retargeting purposes) and are demanding greater transparency when it comes to the collection and use of their data.

-• Article 5(3) of Directive 2002/58/EC.
-Lays down the principle of prior consent from the user before information can be stored on device or before information already stored can be accessed.
+• Article 5(3) of Directive 2002/58/EC lays down the principle of prior consent from the user before information can be stored on his or her device or before information already stored on the device can be accessed.

 • The GDPR – General Data Protection Regulation (and in particular articles 4(11) and 7) reaffirmed the need for user consent.
 It specifies that this consent must be free, specific, informed and unambiguous.
 In addition, users must be able to withdraw their consent at any time, with the same ease with which they gave it.